Pinkwjp/proto-collect-stock-data/README.md

-my prototype project to collect lots of stock data using yfinance.
+my prototype project to collect and store lots of stock data using yfinance.